micmarzovillo/olist-data-analysis/README.md

 - **PostgreSQL** for data manipulation and exploration
 - **SQL** for creating queries and calculating KPIs
 - **Power BI** for creating dashboards and interactive visualizations

+The dashboard report is available in PDF format directly in the repository.